Gefyra/ISiK-EU-Compare/README.md

 - For each profile pair in the config:
   - Runs structural comparison
   - Saves HTML results in `Comparison/<profile-name>`
   - Creates a central index with links to all comparisons
   - Pushes the output to GitHub Pages
+- Preserves earlier results by merging new artifacts with the current `gh-pages` content before deployment

-### 3. `deploy.yml` – Manual Redeploy
+### 🚀 `deploy.yml` – Manual Redeploy

-- Allows manual redeployment of the `Comparison/` folder contents to GitHub Pages
+- Restores the currently published comparison results before re-deploying the refreshed `Comparison/` folder

 ## 🗂 Configuration